 When UGC Goes to Washington

 What is it with hats- user-generated hats, to be exact- and this election cycle?
-Here at Source3, we noticed two significant trends in headgear: the famed “Pussyhat” and the now iconic “Make America Great” cap from the Trump campaign.
+Here at Source3, we noticed two significant trends in headgear: the famed “Pussyhat” and the now iconic “Make America Great Again” cap from the Trump campaign.
 Let’s discuss, then, what happens when user-generated content (UGC) goes to Washington.

 On January 21st, 2017, at the Women’s March on Washington, the “Pussyhat,” made its formal debut into the world of (UGC).
 This fashion statement quickly became one of the most sensational political statements resulting from the 2016 Presidential election.
 What is a “Pussyhat?”
 A “Pussyhat” is a sewn, knitted or crocheted hat with two cat-like ears on top, and typically made in various shades of pink.
 The “Pussyhat” is a unisex design created by Krista Suh and Jayna Zweiman, founders of the Pussyhat Project.
 Ms. Zweiman has already submitted a trademark application for “Pussyhat” with the United States Patent and Trademark Office, which would imply that the founders intend to claim ownership of the brand name itself.
 But brand exclusivity is not a part of the brand strategy.
 The Pussyhat Project’s primary objective has been the wide dissemination of their design.
 They actually encourage creators to use their original design.
 As we see in our analysis of over 100 different versions, creators are doing so, plus widely distributing and monetizing their creations.
 The question is: Will the Pussyhat Project founders enforce their trademark if their application is granted?